 Ethnicity, nationalism, and separatism

 Research focused on the phenomenon of ethnicity, nationalism, ethnic conflicts, and separatism is one of the traditional research areas of the Centre for Political and Cultural Geography (CPGG).
 In the contemporary world, ethnicity is one of the fundamental sources of collective and individual identity.
 Most armed conflicts in the contemporary world have (among other things) an ethnic aspect.
 In addition to studying the actual phenomena of ethnicity and nationalism, we focus on the issue of ethnic minorities and the currently very topical issue of separatism and the emergence of internationally unrecognized states (known as de facto states).
 On a regional level, we focus mainly on the post-Soviet or post-communist Eurasia, with an emphasis on the South Caucasus, and to a lesser extent on the Middle East and the Horn of Africa, East Asia, and the Indo-Pacific region.
+We are members of CEEPUS Border and Regional Studies network.

-Our research today focuses on the sub-areas below:
+Our research focuses on the sub-areas below:

 - The emergence and decline of de facto states in the post-Soviet space